0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 # Re-join & Vouch – Getting Your 0L Account Moving Again (v8 Upgrade)

+## TL;DR
+> - Old accounts from V7 must send a re-join transaction to migrate to V8 (you can do this in Carpe 1.1.0)
+> - A re-joined accounts needs 2 vouches from unrelated users
+> - The vouches should add up to a trust score of 100K or more (combined)

 **For Founder accounts** – anyone who held 0L coins before the Level-8 upgrade

 This guide implements the community-approved **FILO** (First-In-Last-Out) proposal ([read the rationale](https://docs.openlibra.io/blog/proposals/back-to-filo-the-future-of-open-libra)).
 Learn why you must run a "re-join" action and receive a "vouch" from a friend to reactivate your account.

 :::note
-**Founder accounts require vouches for coins to begin unlock.** Without at least one valid vouch that provides sufficient trust score, your coins remain locked.
+**Founder accounts require vouches for coins to begin unlock.** Without at least TWO valid vouches that provides sufficient trust score, your coins remain locked.
 This security measure prevents abandoned or sybil accounts from accessing funds.
 :::

 ## Prerequisites